Cognitive Scientist

 About Me

 I received my PhD in Cognitive Psychology from the University of Waterloo in Waterloo, ON, Canada working under the supervision of Dr. Jonathan Fugelsang and Dr. Evan F. Risko.
 I received a Master of Science degree in Research/Experimental Psychology at the University of Tennessee at Chattanooga where I studied with Dr. Chris Cunningham.
-I also have a Bachelor of Arts degree in Psychology and a Bachelor of Arts degree in Communication (Public Relations/Strategic Communication) from the University of Tennessee at Chattanooga.
-I also have extensive graduate training in Industrial-Organizational Psychology (supervised by Dr. Stephen Vodanovich) at the University of West Florida, but a serious car accident prevented me from graduating and set my life on a different path.
+I also have a Bachelor degrees in both Psychology and Communication (Public Relations/Strategic Communication) from the University of Tennessee at Chattanooga.
+I also have extensive graduate training in Industrial-Organizational Psychology (supervised by Dr. Stephen Vodanovich) at the University of West Florida, but a serious car accident prevented me from graduating and set my life on its current path.

-My work has been covered by a number of popular international media outlets including Forbes, The Guardian, CBC News, Global News, Vice.com, Inc.com, and Psychology Today, which you can read more about by clicking here.
+My work has been covered by a number of popular international media outlets including Forbes, The Guardian, CBC News, Global News, Bloomberg TV News, Vice, Inc.com, and Psychology Today, which you can read more about by clicking here.
 If you’d like to find out more about my current projects and scientific interests, use the Research tab on the menu above or click here.

 Education